 That means there is a lot of work to be done.
 In order to stay relevant and deliver growth to stakeholders, in this world of fast-paced change, brands must drive innovation at the speed of digital and be agile enough to move manufacturing workloads quicker than ever before.
 But that's not all.

 They must also leverage scarce and expensive technology and engineering resources and master the art of supply chain orchestration to ensure a personalized and superior customer experience.
 Well, that's no easy task.

 There is no end in sight for the massive digital transformation brands must undertake to stay relevant and successful.
 I talk to customers at our Blue-Sky Center every day, and I believe there is a divide inside many companies.
-We often see digital transformation efforts focused on ad-hoc projects or a single piece of the enterprise.
+We often see digital transformation strategies focused on ad-hoc projects or a single piece of the enterprise.
 However, these disjointed efforts don't help brands master the digital transformation journey.
 At the end of the day, they cripple it.
 That's why an enterprise-wide transformation requires just that: involvement from numerous cross-functional teams.